pneff93/Think-of-ksqlDB-before-using-KafkaStreams/SSL/README.md

 ### Trust Store

-In the Trust Store we just store the public certifcate of the CA
+In the Trust Store we just store the public certificate of the CA.
+It is needed for every client.

+Brokers for instance are both server
+(for producer/consumer) and client (inter broker connection).
+Therefore, they need a Key Store and Trust Store.